John George Phillimore: Life

 The eldest son of Joseph Phillimore, he was born on 5 January 1808, and was educated at Westminster School.
 On 28 May 1824 he matriculated at Christ Church, Oxford, of which he was faculty student, and graduated B.A. in 1828, having taken a second class in the classical schools; he proceeded M.A. in 1831.

 From 1827 to 1832 Phillimore held a clerkship in the Board of Control for India, and on 23 November 1832 was called to the bar at Lincoln's Inn, where he was elected a bencher in 1851.
 In 1850 Phillimore was appointed reader in civil law and jurisprudence at the Middle Temple.
 In 1851 he took silk, and in the following year he was appointed reader in constitutional law and legal history to the Inns of Court.

 Phillimore represented Leominster as a Liberal in the Parliament of 1852–1857.
 He spoke on free trade, legal reform, and the secret ballot.
 He died on 27 April 1865 at his residence, Shiplake House, Oxfordshire.

 Works

-His writings, all published at London, were:
+Phillimore's writings, all published at London, were: